jce-il/sw-modeling-2016b/Homework.md

 - Select a known open source project
   - The project should be: interesting to you, big & complex enough, actively developed (>50 PRs in last year), has an automated test suite (use of engineering practices), used by someone (something on stake), and seem to miss documenation.
   - Here are some sources for ideas and inspiration: [leading github projects](https://github.com/showcases), Book: [The Architecture of Open Source Applications](http://www.aosabook.org/en/index.html), Local: [Hasadna](http://www.hasadna.org.il/projects/) (The Public Knowledge Workshop), [Last year's projects][last-year-proejcts], Below a starting list of suggestions.
-- Fork the [book repo][book-project-repo] and add a markdown page for your chapter (decides whether to collaborate through a shared (private?) team repository or by PRs), add:
+- Fork the [ASOSMA] book repo and add a markdown page for your chapter (decides whether to collaborate through a shared (private?) team repository or by PRs), add:
   - Project name, repository and your team members (send a PR for that ASAP to reserve your subject)
   - Issue tracking system to coordinate your work and report effort and progress
 - See a similiar book project example [here][Desosa-book].